MC-Spraint/Assesment2024/README.md

 Project base endpoint /api
-#### This project uses postgres as database and postgis extension for storing spatial data
+#### This project uses NodeJs with NestJs and postgres as a database and its extension postgis for storing spatial data

 #### How to create postgis extension